Skip to content

 Purpose

-Each time you playback a test, Rapise automatically generates a report detailing the steps of the test, the data values used, and the outcome of each step.
+Each time you play back a test, Rapise automatically generates a report detailing the test steps, the data values used, and the outcome of each step.

 Usage